alexandru/buzzengine/README.md

-# buzzengine
+# Buzz Engine

 Commenting system, similar to Disqus, but simpler and yours